norwnd/solana/docs/src/cli/deploy-a-program.md

 Both program and buffer accounts can be closed and their lamport balances transferred to a recipient's account.

-If deployment fails there will be a left over buffer account that holds lamports.
+If deployment fails there will be a left-over buffer account that holds lamports.
 The buffer account can either be used to [resume a deploy](#resuming-a-failed-deploy) or closed.